Is Twitter down? Service appears to return after outage - NewsBreak

 Twitter's own status page offered no information during the outage, showing only the message “All Systems Operational."

-The global outage came at a tumultuous time for Twitter, which has sued billionaire Elon Musk in an attempt to force him to complete his $44 billion purchase of the company.
+The global outage came at a tumultuous time for Twitter, which has sued billionaire Elon Musk in an attempt to force him his $44 billion purchase of the company.

 Twitter was infamous for outages in its early days but as it grew the problems became less common.
 Still, it suffered outages earlier this year, in February.